 They recently opened up a Wegmans in my area, the holy grail of grocery stores, and I was happy to see it on my shelves.
 I picked a few up for my baby girl to give a whirl.

-Her absolute favorite, is the mix of apple, carrot and mango.
+Her absolute favorite is the mix of apple, carrot and mango.
 She took one bite and promptly ripped the spoon from my hand.
-She wasn’t a big fan of peach rice pudding (it’s more her dislike for tart things) or pasta with lentil bologonese.
+She wasn’t a big fan of peach rice pudding (it’s more her dislike for tart things) or pasta with lentil bolognese.
 Everything else she was OK with.
 Everything seemed fresh and not lacking taste, which I loved.